InseeFrLab/R-Insee-Data/README.md

 ## Overview

 The insee package contains tools to download easily data and metadata from INSEE BDM database.
+Using embedded SDMX queries, get the data of more than 140 000 INSEE series from BDM database (Banque de données macroéconomiques).

 ## Installation
 ```{r eval = FALSE}